bhickey777/angular-jenkins-hello-world/README.md

 ## Jenkins

+login to your linux virtual and install nodeJS (note: this needs to be installed in jenkins as well) sudo dnf install -y nodejs22

+install playwright test
+npm install @playwright/test

 Place the converted `Jenkinsfile` at the repository root.
 The project includes `mission-ui` because the sample Jenkins pipeline has a Playwright Acceptance Tests stage that changes into that directory.